Bowel Obstruction Published Success Rates

 Structure – Before and After X-Rays

-We found we could document the structure of intestines in patients who had “small bowel follow through” test (SBFT) before and after therapy.
-In this test, our patient would swallow a cocktail that contained a barium ‘tracer’ that would give precise x-ray images of the interior of the bowel.
-Concerned that they might obstruct from the test, many patients avoided taking this test which involves swallowing a rather thick liquid containing radio-opaque barium.
-Nevertheless, the test gives a good picture of the inside the bowel; it can show where narrowing or obstructions occur.
+We found we could document the structure of intestines in patients who had a “small bowel follow-through” test (SBFT) before and after therapy.
+In this test, our patient would swallow a cocktail that contained a barium ‘tracer’ that would give precise X-ray images of the interior of the bowel.
+Concerned that they might be excluded from the test, many patients avoided taking this test, which involves swallowing a rather thick liquid containing radio-opaque barium.
+Nevertheless, the test gives a good picture of the inside of the bowel; it can show where narrowing or obstructions occur.
 Using this test, we’ve been able to get some very clear images that document bowel obstructions in patients who arrive for therapy – and the result of our hands-on care on their previously blocked intestines.

 In the images shown here, one can clearly see the progress of the liquid (shown in white) as it passes through the small intestine, and where it becomes blocked.